DocRog-maker/Firebase-WV11/README.md

 This is the sample code that is used within a couple of blogs from Apryse.

 In order to use it you will need to set up Firebase, and copy the environment values into a .env file.

+The sample code was tested with Node 18.